Authenticating certificates

 This command does several things:

-It's adding a signature to the certificate.
-This signature indicates that you consider the binding between the certificate and the User ID authentic.
-Future invocations of sq
+- This signature indicates that you consider the binding between the certificate and the User ID to be authentic.

-(or any other software using Sequoia PGP)
+(or any other software using Sequoia PGP) will recognize this signature and its implied authenticity.

-will recognize this signature and the implied authenticity.
-You can see the effect by:
+You can see the effect with:

 $ sq pki link list --cert-email alice@example.com